ai/twitter2vk/README.markdown

 ### Config
 Config is a YAML files with options:

-* vk_session – session ID to access to VK.
+* `vk_session` – session ID to access to VK.
-* twitter – your Twitter login.
+* `twitter` – your Twitter login.
-* exclude – list of text or regexp patterns to exclude statuses from your VK.
+* `exclude` – list of text or regexp patterns to exclude statuses from your VK.
   Code `:reply` will exclude your replies to another Twitter users.
-* include – list of text or regexp patterns to repost excluded statuses.
+* `include` – list of text or regexp patterns to repost excluded statuses.
+* `format` – format reposted status. `%status%` will be replaced by status text, `%url%` by status link on Twitter.
-* last_message – file to contain ID of last reposted message.
+* `last_message` – file to contain ID of last reposted message.

 ## Russian